microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

         // Unregister any activator if present using a token and registrationKind
         // 1) If kind = PushTrigger is specified, the trigger itself will be removed
-        // 2) If kind = ComActivator is specified, the Reunion Background Task component will no longer act as an InProc COM Server static void UnregisterActivator(PushNotificationRegistrationToken token, PushNotificationRegistrationKind kind);
+        // 2) If kind = ComActivator is specified, the Project Reunion Background Task component will no longer act as an InProc COM Server static void UnregisterActivator(PushNotificationRegistrationToken token, PushNotificationRegistrationKind kind);

         // Request a Push Channel with an encoded RemoteId from WNS.
 RemoteId is an AAD identifier GUID